28 Nosler Ballistics From All Major Ammunition Manufacturers

 A bullet’s trajectory is its flight path to the target.
 Shooters measure the elevation change in inches of bullet drop, though it can also be measured in minutes of angle (MOA).

 A flat trajectory is preferable for long-range shooting because it requires the shooter to make fewer adjustments to compensate for the bullet drop.
-The 6.5 Creedmoor is an excellent example of a flat-trajectory standard cartridge, which is why it’s popular among long-range shooting enthusiasts and hunters.
+The 6.5 Creedmoor is an excellent example of a flat-trajectory cartridge, which is why it’s popular among long-range shooting enthusiasts and hunters.

 The 28 Nosler’s high ballistic coefficient projectiles allow it to maintain a flat trajectory and resist wind drift, maximizing its accuracy for big game hunting over longer ranges.

 The 28 Nosler offers long-distance shooters super-magnum performance in a non-belted standard-length cartridge.
-It has a flatter trajectory than the fan-favorite 6.5 Creedmoor, dropping only 30” to 35” at 500 yards, depending on which round you’re firing.
+It has a flatter trajectory than the fan-favorite 6.5 Creedmoor, dropping only 30” to 35” at 500 yards (depending on which round you’re firing).

 28 Nosler Velocity

 The 28 Nosler centerfire rifle cartridge excels at conserving its velocity downrange.
-A 28 Nosler 175 grain hunting bullet can hit 500 yards at ~2,410 fps.
+A 28 Nosler 175 grain hunting bullet can easily hit 500 yards at ~2,410 fps.

 28 Nosler Kinetic Energy